rafaelanastacioalves/gradle-exercise/README.md

-# ud867: Gradle Exercise for Android and Java
+# ud867: Udacity's Gradle Exercise for Android and Java

 This course is specifically concerned with the app build process, not writing apps in the first place.